 Since UIFNs seem like the more convenient option, should every business just use a UIFN?
 Why not just get one number for many countries, rather than one for each country?
 It sounds like the better option, but there are difficulties with universal numbers.

-Callers trying to call a UIFN number must dial their country’s international access code, otherwise, they will not be able to connect to the business.
-Which means that callers will be dialing their international dial code followed by the 800 prefix and the following eight digits.
-Most callers are not used to having to dial an IAC and will not even be sure of what their country code is, leading to obstacles in calling your business.
+Callers trying to call a UIFN number must dial their country’s international access code.
+Otherwise, they will not be able to connect to the business.
+This means that callers will need to dial their international dial / access code (IAC) followed by the toll-free prefix and the 8-digit subscriber number.
+Most callers may not know what the IAC or their country code is, leading to obstacles in calling your business.
 Learn more about how to dial a UIFN number here.